Bangladesh: Import (product-based)

 Textiles and Apparel: Used wearing apparel and textile products

-A "certificate of cleanliness," signed by a physician, is required for used clothing.
+A Certificate of Cleanliness, signed by a qualified physician, is required for importion of used clothing.

 Stone, ceramic and glass, and products thereof